dhurum/sjparser/Readme.md

   2. Finish callback,  that will be called after object is parsed: `std::function<bool(T &parser)>`, where `parser` is this parser.
      Returning false from callback will cause parser to stop parsing.

   If you don't want to provide finish callback, you can pass only `std::tuple` to the constructor.
+  If you have only one field without arguments, you need to pass it without brackets.

   `SJParser::Object` has methods:
   * `T& get<n>()`: returns a reference to n-th field parser.